dorna-robotics/blog/drawing/readme.md

 #perpendicular vector in unit vector form
 cp = perpendicularvector(LB, M, TR)
 ```
 Next is a function that creates the path.
 This is the bulk of the code.
 This function creates a xy path from the SVG path provided.
 The function will then transform the 2D path into a 3D path.
-The 3D path will then be set in a command form for the robot to understand using cartesian coordinates.
+The 3D path will then be set in a command form for the robot to understand using Cartesian coordinates.
 ```python
 cmds, cmds_length = svg(10).gen(‘filename.svg', width, length, 0, 0, a, b, cp, scale, velocity, acceleration, jerk, corner)
 ```